Standing waves of energy density and particle structure

 Read More

-Theory of frequency, energy density and fractal structure of the Universe
+Theory of wave model of matter and fractal structure of the Universe

-Theory of frequency, energy density and fractal structure of the Universe
+Theory of wave model of matter and fractal structure of the Universe

 Read More